-Teams will not be considered unsystematic if these conditions are found and passed during initial exploration of the problem field.
+Teams will not be considered unsystematic if these conditions are found and passed during initial exploration of the problem field until means are found.
 When it becomes necessary to explore inaccessible areas, appropriate materials will be provided.
 Tops of overcast's will be considered explored once both sides are made unless otherwise denoted by placard.